d2dynamo/BonkBot/README.md

 # BonkBot

-Discord manager bot n stuff
+Discord bot n stuff thingamajig.
+Having this public cause cant be bothered to setup permissions for my friends.

 # TODO